Andrew-Smirnoff/Andrew-Test-Docs/index.md

 ### Conclusion

-D2L will be confusing because every instructor uses it differently in the terms of which features they use, assignment delivery, group work, course delivery etc. This guide touches on the fundamental use cases that are common across all courses.
+D2L will be confusing at first.
+Every instructor uses it different features for different reasons.
+This guide touches on the fundamental use cases that are common across all courses.
 We wish you all the best in your education and beyond!
 Cheers, D., A., && N..